 The media lapped up the opportunity to film, photograph and write about our work & close relationship with the Dolphins of Ponta which at that stage was proudly advocated as the areas only dedicated wild dolphin swim center.
 People started arriving from far and wide and with ‘business being business’ operators within the area started to capitalise on this exposure.
 Tourists soon started arriving with jetskis and boats to come and ‘swim with the dolphins’.
 Sadly - everyone had missed the point and the pressure was on for the dolphins.

 By the close of 2008 there were 8 multi activity operations that took people to swim with dolphins and double the amount of scuba diving operations.
 The inevitable had happened - regulations had not been put into place and tourism was on the increase.
 Boats and jet-skis were regularly sighted swimming with dolphins and whales and the activity was reaching un-sustainable levels.
 Rogue operators were aplenty and the area was heading for disaster.
 A partial marine protected area was proclaimed in 2009 as a way of managing the growing tourism activities within the delicate marine area.

-June 2010 saw the unexpected happen.
-Three camps burned to the ground after an all encompassing fire broke out at the entrance of the landmark that was Dolphin.
+The great fire of 2010 saw our facilities and Angie's home, The Whaler and Simply Scuba dive camps burned to the ground after an all encompassing fire broke out at the entrance of the landmark that was Dolphin.
 Everything was lost in all but 30 minutes.
 It is not known what started the fire that destroyed the facility and saw an end of an era in Ponta do Ouro.

 During June 2017 both Angie and Diana attended and presented at the World Whale Conference in Durban South Africa where responsible and ethical marine mammals tourism in the region was discussed.